Expert urge mothers to present newborn babies for sickle cell screening

-About 50 million people estimated to be living with the Sickle Cell Disease globally, Nigeria is said to be the epicentre with about 4-6 million people living with the disease.
+About 50 million people estimated to be living with the Sickle Cell Disease globally and Nigeria is said to be the epicentre with about 4 to 6 million people living with the disease.

 The Pan African Medical Journal estimates that 1 in every 4 Nigerians has a sickle cell trait, and about 100,000 to 150,000 newborns are diagnosed with Sickle Cell Disease annually in the country.